modular/modular/KGEN/docs/Interpreter.md

 ## Introduction

-Lightning (here on called "Lit") provides a rich metaprogramming model.
+The Mojo programming language provides a rich metaprogramming model.
 Part of that model is the ability to evaluate code at compile-time.
-KGEN provides parameters, the fundamental element of Lit's metaprogramming system, and parameter expressions, the fundamental blocks of building compile-time expressions.
+KGEN provides parameters, the fundamental element of Mojo's metaprogramming system, and parameter expressions, the fundamental blocks of building compile-time expressions.
 Originally, KGEN parameter expressions were limited to `ParamOperatorAttr`, a fixed and non-extensible "operator" set that are